Article updated 2018

 Hold your arms out to the sides, and your chest pushed out for as long as you can, until you can’t deal with it anymore and end up crossing your arms, holding yourself tightly, or end up in the fetal position (crying is okay too).

 It is a practice of surrender.
-This is surrender instead of the “push” and the resistance which often surfaces as defensiveness.
+This is surrender instead of the “push” and the resistance which often surfaces as defensiveness and trying to be combative or dominate.
 It is surrender instead of resistance.
 It is softness and femininity instead of defensiveness.

 When you do this, try to notice the flow of feeling.
 Enjoy being yourself, getting to know yourself, and remembering all the hurts that you’ve pushed down in the past (so that you become unlocked, soft and ready to spontaneously experience more joy, ecstasy, hurt or happiness in the future).

 When you have become unlocked, you become able to show high value vulnerability in front of a man more.
 He will feel more of your softness, more of your deliciousness and more of your aliveness.
 It will potentially inspire him (and maybe even women), in a way you never thought possible.

 This is how men become inspired to enter committed relationships – it is through a woman’s softness of surrender and trust.
 Trust for whom?
 Trust for the process of life, and eventually, trust for him.

 By the way, I’ve written an article here on the 10 Ultimate Signs of A Healthy relationship to help you discern the quality of the relationship you are in, and whether it is truly healthy or not.

 4: Turn retaliation and self defense into total submission.
 I don’t necessarily mean submitting to a man (thought that could be part of it).
 I mean submission to the flow of life, and submission to the flow of your own emotion.
 Your own emotions are here to guide you and show you who you are.
 Some people are sure that emotions and feeling emotions make that person ‘less’, or weak.